User Guide –

 The steps in this section will have been done for you already by the beamline staff.
 However, you may find it necessary to restart OPUS at some point.

 - Start OPUS 7.2 using the icon on the desktop.
+Press ENTER at the password prompt (there is no password).

 - Open the Detector selection window and press `FPA`.